gc-proto/experimental/prycrane/datatables/index.md

 <h2>Technical stuff</h2>
 <ul>
    <li>
-      The json file can be imported into and exported from excel (CSV file).
-There are a few tricks to export it back to a json file.
+      The json file can be imported into and exported from excel (CSV file), but there are a few tricks to export it back to a json file.
       <ul>
          <li><a href="https://github.com/prycrane/experimental/tree/master/prycrane/datatables/files">dataforweb.csv</a></li>
       </ul>